constancehermit/MindGarden/content/compost/tackling-vague-learning-tasks-as-a-neurodivergent-person.md

 It's not just *uncomfortable*, it **disrupts the way my brain is wired to learn**.
 I also don't tend to feel rising stress until it's overwhelming.
 I suddenly get angry and shut down without understanding how it was building up!

+TODO: relatedly, why 'just do it how you like' is triggering and clarity is a blessing

 ## How do I cope?